The Great Sameness

 Women prevailing over men.

-Before addressing this thought, what storyline do men want to see in movies?
-On average, they want to see anyone prevailing over either,
+What about men?
+What storyline do they want in movies?
+On average, men want to see anyone prevailing over either,

 The bad guys